-From refusing to "power down" to dressing scantily, passengers regularly get booted for giving the cold shoulder to flight attendants' orders.
+From refusing to "power down" electronic devices to dressing scantily, passengers regularly get in trouble for giving the cold shoulder to flight attendants' orders.

 But legally speaking, what can happen when you disobey a flight attendant?